bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/svn.md

 To Show what changed in local file:
 ===================================

-svn diff “/path/filename”
+svn diff "/path/filename”

 To Add files or folders:
 ========================

-svn add “path/item”
+svn add "path/item”

 To Revert local uncommited changes:
 ===================================

-svn revert “/path/file”
+svn revert "/path/file”

 To Commit changes to repo:
 ==========================

-svn commit -m “message” “/path”
+svn commit -m "message” "/path”

 To Show help for ‘svn diff’:
 ============================